opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 Cloning and building src dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to run VSPERF, you will need to download DPDK and OVS.
-You can do this manually and build them in a preferred location, OR you could use vswitchperf/src.
-The vswitchperf/src directory contains makefiles that will allow you to clone and build the libraries that VSPERF depends on, such as DPDK and OVS.
+In order to run ViNePerf, you will need to download DPDK and OVS.
+You can do this manually and build them in a preferred location, OR you could use vineperf/src.
+The vineperf/src directory contains makefiles that will allow you to clone and build the libraries that ViNePerf depends on, such as DPDK and OVS.
 To clone and build simply:

 .. code-block:: console